-The Competition Law does not expressly address conduct through which a non-dominant company becomes dominant.
-But, it does prohibit and declare null and void agreements between market participants, the purpose or effect of which is hindrance, restriction or distortion of competition in the territory of Latvia, including agreements regarding:
+The Competition Law empowers the Competition Council to prohibit a merger as a result of which a dominant position is created or strengthened or competition is substantially lessened.
+Also, the Competition Law prohibits and declares null and void agreements between market participants, the purpose or effect of which is hindrance, restriction or distortion of competition in the territory of Latvia, including agreements regarding:

-- any form of direct or indirect fixing of prices or tariffs or guidelines for their formation, as well as regarding exchange of information relating to prices or provisions regarding sale: - restriction or control of the volume of production or sales, markets, technical development or investment; - division of markets by territory, customers, suppliers or other conditions; - provisions which make the conclusion, amendment or termination of a transaction with a third person subject to acceptance of obligations which, according to commercial practice, are not relevant to the particular transaction; - participation or non-participation in tenders or auctions or regarding provisions for participation (or non-participation), except for cases when competitors have publicly announced their joint tender and the purpose of such tender is not to hinder, restrict or distort competition; - applying unequal provisions in equivalent transactions with third parties, creating competitive disadvantage for such third parties; and - action (or failure to act) as a result of which another market participant is forced to leave a relevant market or the entry of a potential market participant into the market is made more burdensome.
+- any form of direct or indirect fixing of prices or tariffs or guidelines for their formation, as well as regarding exchange of information relating to prices or provisions regarding sale; - restriction or control of the volume of production or sales, markets, technical development or investment; - division of markets by territory, customers, suppliers or other conditions; - provisions which make the conclusion, amendment or termination of a transaction with a third person subject to acceptance of obligations which, according to commercial practice, are not relevant to the particular transaction; - participation or non-participation in tenders or auctions or regarding provisions for participation (or non-participation), except for cases when competitors have publicly announced their joint tender and the purpose of such tender is not to hinder, restrict or distort competition; - applying unequal provisions in equivalent transactions with third parties, creating competitive disadvantage for such third parties; and - action (or failure to act) as a result of which another market participant is forced to leave a relevant market or the entry of a potential market participant into the market is made more burdensome.